 As developed in a recent strategic planning project, we hope to continue growing our operations year after year, eventually managing thousands of hectares of agroforestry projects throughout Latin America.
 These projects will help regenerate degraded lands while generating sustainable profits for both local landowners and Planting Empowerment.

 Planting Empowerment’s shareholders share this vision.
 Their financial commitments have enabled us to grow our operations to 25 hectares, and expand the impact we’re creating in local communities.
-If you’re interested in joining our community of shareholders, please contact us.
+If you’re interested in joining our community of shareholders, please request investment information.